MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

 ## Invite a new user

-First, login to your Materialize console and navigate to Account > Account Settings > Users.
+First, [login to the Materialize console](https://console.materialize.com/) and navigate to Account > Account Settings > Users.

 Click **Invite User** and fill in the user information.